simonmichael/hledger/hledger/hledger.m4.md

    This sets posting 1's and posting 2's amounts (and converts posting 2's amount to cost).
    This is supported for backwards compatibility (and occasional convenience).

-4. **If the CSV has the balance instead of the posted amount:**\
+4. **If the CSV has the balance instead of the transaction amount:**\
    Assign to `balanceN`, which sets posting N's amount indirectly via a [balance assignment](hledger.html#balance-assignments).
    (Old syntax: `balance`, equivalent to `balance1`.)

    - **If hledger guesses the wrong default account name:**\
      When setting the amount via balance assertion, hledger may guess the wrong default account name.
-     So, set the account name explicitly.
-Eg:
+     So, set the account name explicitly, eg:

       ```rules
       fields date, description, balance1
       account1 assets:checking
       ```

+### Amount signs

-There is some special handling for an amount's sign, to simplify parsing and sign-flipping:
+There is some special handling for amount signs, to simplify parsing and sign-flipping:

 - **If an amount value begins with a plus sign:**\
   that will be removed: `+AMT` becomes `AMT`